Day of Surgery and Recovery

 The key word for your LASIK procedure is “Relax.”
 Here’s exactly how it will go:

 First, we’ll ask you to set aside two days for your LASIK – the day of the procedure itself and the next day when you’ll come back to see us on your first post-op visit.

 You should expect to be with us 3-5 hours on the day of your procedure.
-Some centers rush you through, but Dr. Wilson is never in a hurry when it comes to surgery, and he insists on verifying every important detail on the day of the procedure itself.
+Some centers rush you through, but Dr. Luke is never in a hurry when it comes to surgery, and he insists on verifying every important detail on the day of the procedure itself.

 You’ll arrive, we’ll check you in, and get the final testing and paperwork out of the way.
 We’ll provide oral relaxation medication and then settle you down in the pre-op suite.

 Most of us here at ClearSight have had LASIK ourselves.
 So we really do know what it’s like, and we’ll help you feel calm and relaxed.

 We’ll give you some eye drops to prepare your eyes and give them time to take effect.
 Then, we’ll take you into the laser suite.

 - You’ll be in the laser suite for around 15 minutes.
 You’ll recline on a special couch with a warm blanket so you don’t get cold from the air-conditioning.
 Dr. Luke will talk you through every step of the procedure and tell you exactly what is going to happen every step of the way.
 He’ll use two lasers – the first for creating the flap and the second for correcting the corneal irregularities.